Neurontin: 7 things you should know

-- Neurontin is a brand (trade) name for gabapentin.
-Neurontin may be used for the treatment of some seizure disorders or to relieve nerve pain.
+- Neurontin is a brand (trade) name for gabapentin which may be used for the treatment of some seizure disorders or to relieve nerve pain.

-- Experts aren't sure exactly how gabapentin works, but research has shown that gabapentin binds strongly to a specific site (called the alpha2-delta site) on voltage-gated calcium channels.
-This action is thought to be the mechanism for its nerve-pain relieving and anti-seizure properties.
+- Experts aren't sure exactly how Neurontin (gabapentin) works, but research has shown that gabapentin binds strongly to a specific site (called the alpha2-delta site) on voltage-gated calcium channels.
+This action is thought to be the mechanism for the way it relieves nerve pain and lowers the risk of seizures.

 - Neurontin belongs to the group of medicines known as anticonvulsants.